 Here Are Some Of Dr. Amy Tuteur's Controversial Takeaways:

 - There is nothing especially wonderful about natural childbirth.
 65 years ago, infant mortality rates were 65-times higher than they are today.
 Modern medicine should be regarded as the miracle it is, instead of being villanized for being overly invasive.

 - Homebirths are often done by untrained or self-accredited midwives who redily admit that the risk of death is hundreds of times higher at home than at a hospital.

-- Half of all C-sections performed were probably unnecessary, but it shouldn’t be up to “people on the internet” to decide whether one’s C-section was justified (or not)
+- Half of all C-sections performed were probably unnecessary, but it shouldn’t be up to “people on the Internet” to decide whether one’s C-section was justified (or not)

-- While Dr. Tuteur acknowledges the benefits of breastfeeding, she cautions that those benefits are short-lived and not nearly as important as making sure the baby is properly fed.
+- While Dr. Tuteur acknowledges the benefits of breastfeeding, she cautions that breastfeeding benefits are short-lived and not nearly as important as making sure the baby is properly fed.
 Formula, therefore, isn’t as bad as everyone thinks so everyone should just relax.

 While Dr. Tuteur's point of view is controversial, her ideas add to the richly diverse debate on the various approaches to childbirth and parenting.
 It's paramount that this discussion continue so people are informed enough to examine all the facts and make the very best decisions that uniquely work for them and their families.